WASdev/sample.DefaultApplication/README.md

 The article uses Eclipse with additional tools installed.
 Here is what you need if you want to follow along:
 * Eclipse for Java EE Developers (I happen to be using Photon, but you can get the latest.)
 * Dali Java Persistence Tools - Available from the Eclipse update site
-* WebSphere Application Server Migration Toolkit - available from Eclipse Marketplace
+* WebSphere Application Server Migration Toolkit - Available from Eclipse Marketplace
 * WebSphere Developer Tools for Liberty - Available from Eclipse Marketplace

 Before focusing on the code, we need to be able to build it.
 This application is currently being built using internal Ant build tools which we are not going to use going forward.
 We need to start by getting the code in a format that can be used by modern build tools.